 Indeed, local Hamiltonians will be the main focus of this book, by studying the properties of their ground state space and beyond.
 In other words, most part of the book will deal with local Hamiltonians, which we have in mind the spatial locality for a $D$ spatial dimensional system with respect to the Euclidean geometry in $\mathbb{R}^D$.
 Before we look further into these systems of spatially local Hamiltonians, we would like to understand a bit what is the difference between local Hamiltonians and those non-local $k$-body Hamiltonians.

 Let us recall the toric code system on torus with a square lattice (as discussed in Chapter~\ref{sec:cp3sec5}).
 Now our locality refers to the $D=2$-dimensional Euclidean geometry.
-The system has $N=2r^2$ particles, and the ground state space is four-fold degenerate, which is a stabilizer quantum error correcting code encoding $2$ qubits.
+The system has $N=2r^2$ spins, and the ground state space is four-fold degenerate, which is a stabilizer quantum error correcting code encoding $2$ qubits.
 The code distance is $d$, which is of the order $\sqrt{N}$ for large $N$.
 It is natural to wonder whether we can do better than this.
 For instance, does there exist a local Hamiltonian on the square lattice such that its degenerate ground state space has larger degeneracy, but meantime maintain the a code distance as good as $\sqrt{N}$.

 Intuitively, this is not possible.
-If the degeneracy is too large, say, exponential in the particle number $N$, then local perturbation shall be enough to destroy such a degeneracy.
+If the degeneracy is too large, say, exponential in $N$, then local perturbation shall be enough to destroy such a degeneracy.
 This can be shown for a large class of local Hamiltonians.

 For a $k$-local stabilizer Hamiltonian on a $D$-dimensional lattice, the ground state space degeneracy $R$ and the code distance $d$ satisfies a constraint